U.S. Treasury yields rise as volatility fuels illiquidity

 U.S. 30-year dollar swap spread

-(By Karen Pierog in Chicago and Karen Brettell in New York; Editing by David Gregorio)
+(By Karen Pierog in Chicago and Karen Brettell in New York; Editing by David Gregorio and Tom Brown)

 ((karen.pierog@thomsonreuters.com ; +1 312 408 8647; Reuters Messaging: karen.pierog.thomsonreuters.com@reuters.net))